 Here at Nutrisense, we believe in glucose optimization and prioritizing a healthy metabolism.
 With our continuous glucose monitors (CGMs), you can track your glucose levels in real-time.
 You can then use this data to make healthy changes to your diet and lifestyle!
 However, before you can really start to make changes while wearing a CGM, you should first understand the metrics.
 If you’re new to the world of CGMs, here’s everything you need to know before you get yours.

 One thing you can measure with a CGM is something called time in range or TIR.
 In a nutshell: when you look at TIR, you’re measuring the percentage of time spent between a certain minimum and maximum threshold.
 This gives you a good idea of the total time your glucose is either above or below that set range, so you know exactly what you need to work on optimizing.

 By now, you likely know we think wearing a CGM is not just for those with diabetes.
 In fact, even healthy people who check their glucose levels in a lab with tests like the A1C may not be getting the whole story.
-When you pay attention to your TIR metric, you can get crucial information about what your glucose looks like in real-time versus at just one point in time.
+With non-diabetic glucose monitoring, you can get crucial information about what your glucose looks like in real-time versus at just one point in time.